isomerpages/govtech-stp/_travellers-from-vietnam/00c-atp-faq.md

 ### **Visa Application**

-#### 15. Do visitors with a valid ATP need to apply for a separate visa to enter Singapore?
+#### 15. Do visitors with a valid ATP need to apply separately for a visa to enter Singapore?

-Visitors who are visa-required passport holders must separately obtain a visa for entry into Singapore.
-Such visitors can apply for their visa two working days after receiving their ATP approval letter.
+Visitors, who are holding a passport that requires a visa for travel to Singapore, must separately obtain a valid visa prior to departure for Singapore.

-If visitors already have existing visas, the visa suspension will be lifted when the ATP is approved.
-There is no need to apply for a new visa.
-Visitors who were not required to obtain a visa for entry prior to the COVID-19 pandemic do not have to obtain a visa.
+ICA has lifted the visa suspension and resumed issuance of new visas from 18 October 2020, 2359hrs onwards.
+If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to reapply or apply for a visa.

-Visitors may refer to the Singapore Immigration & Checkpoints Authority (ICA) website <https://www.ica.gov.sg/visitor/visitor_entryvisa> for information on visa requirements and application.
+Visitors may refer to ICA’s [website](https://www.ica.gov.sg/visitor/visitor_entryvisa) for information on visa requirements and application.

 ### **ATP Conditions of Travel**